Felienne/LiveSpreadsheets/paper.md

 # Related Work

 ## Modeling spreadsheets
-Prviously, work has been done that attempted to raise the abstraction level of spreadsheets.
+Previously, work has been done that attempted to raise the abstraction level of spreadsheets.
 Abraham _et al._ for example, have developed a system called ClassSheets [@Abra2005, Enge2005] with which the design of a spreadsheet can be described.
 From this specification, spreadsheets can be generated.
 A related effort is the work of Cunha, which transforms a spreadsheet into a database by analyzing functional dependencies[@Cunh2009].
 While evaluations showed that this systems makes users more efficient and effective, the authors also conclude that ``that deeper insight on the spreadsheet models is required to maximize effectiveness''[@Beckw2011].

 # Conclusion
 This paper describes the liveness properties of spreadsheets and how they contribute to the mainstream success of spreadsheets.
-In addtion, directions are presented to  both move spreadsheets forward and to encorporate the success factors into regular programming languages. as such, the contributions of this paper are as follows:
+In addtion, directions are presented to  both move spreadsheets forward and to incorporate the success factors into regular programming languages. as such, the contributions of this paper are as follows:

-* An detailed overview of _live_ properties of spreadsheets and their inpact on users
+* An detailed overview of _live_ properties of spreadsheets and their impact on users
-* Two distinct directions for the advancement of spreadsheet live programing succes:
+* Two distinct directions for the advancement of spreadsheet live programming success:
 	1. More power for spreadsheets
 	2. Spreadsheets properties for regular languages